almrooth/anax-flat/README.md

 Anax Flat
 =========

 Part of the course "design" at Blekinge Tekniska Högskola.
-The courser is part of the program "Webbprogramering 120p".
+The course is part of the program "Webbprogramering 120p".

 By Tobias Almroth, 2016